 However, we would also want to further bucket our users to see the effect that Close Friends stories have on user engagement.
 By bucketing users by age, date joined, or another metric, we could see how engagement is affected within certain populations, giving us insight on success that could be lost if looking at the overall population.

-More context.
-Netflix is offering a promotion where users can enroll in a 30-day free trial.
+More context: Netflix is offering a promotion where users can enroll in a 30-day free trial.
 After 30 days, customers will automatically be charged based on their selected package.
-How would you measure acquisition success, and what metrics would you propose to measure success of the free trial?
+How would you measure acquisition success, and what metrics would you propose to measure the success of the free trial?